 … or how to reanimate a dead breadbin case

-I’ve been doing some cleaning some time ago and I’ve found a breadbin case.
+I was doing some cleaning some time ago and I found a breadbin case.
 Unfortunately, it was sorta fatigued.
-At nearly the same time, I’ve finally managed to successfully repair a breadbin motherboard – 2504007 rev. B. But let me start from the beginning.
+At nearly the same time, I’ve finally managed to repair a breadbin motherboard – 2504007 rev successfully.
+Let me start from the beginning.

 Breadbin case fixes

 I’ve sanded a putty once it was cured.

 I didn’t bother to fix minor imperfections since another layer of putty (spray) was planned.

 The next step was to apply spray putty, wait until it’s dry and sand it again afterward – repeat if needed.
 That fixed all minor scratches and filled small holes.

 Here is a shot after doing the first round of the above process.

 In the meantime, the bottom part dried and was ready for spraying with a layer of blue paint 😉